oneeve8/kobble-data/content/Tutorial2.md

 Tap, hold and drag the triple bar on the right to move a channel track or item.

-The House icon on the top right of your kobble tree is
+The House icon on the top right of your kobble tree contains your GitHub access information.

 ***